5k-mirrors/poe-live-search-manager/README.md

 ## Features

 - ToS compliant, not breaking any rules
-- Queries new listsings instantly via live mode
+- Queries new listings instantly via live mode
 - Handles any custom search
 - Uses Windows notifications which:
   - don't remove focus from the game